What requirements must coffee comply with to be allowed on the European market?

 - Learn more about maintaining the quality of your coffee during transportation on the website of the Transportation Information Service.

-European buyers are increasingly addressing social and environmental issues, for which they develop Corporate Social Responsibility (CSR) policies or codes of conduct.
+European buyers are increasingly addressing social and environmental issues in the coffee supply chain, and it is becoming common for them to develop corporate social responsibility (CSR) policies and codes of conduct that suppliers must follow.
 Sometimes they also become involved in local social and environmental projects.
-European buyers will expect you to comply with their policies and/or codes of conduct.

-- GEPA (Germany), Ethiquable (France) and Altromercato (Italy) are all importers that work on the basis of fair trade principles.
+- GEPA (Germany), Ethiquable (France) and Altromercato (Italy): these are all importers that work on the basis of fair trade principles.

 - This Side Up (the Netherlands): specialty coffee importer that empowers farmers by helping them become fully independent agro-entrepreneurs.